 6. Functional Training.
 Functional training is one of the most misunderstood forms of training today.
 Functional training can be any training methods that are easily translated into our normal actions.
 In my eyes, functional training should be the best-rounded training.
 Functional training can include almost any form of exercise.
 However, for the sake of this article, choose non-traditional exercises and incorporate them into your workouts.
 These movements can provide for a great change of pace while achieving proper leg development.
 Examples are medicine ball drills, heavy rope training, suspension training, weight lifting (i.e. Olympic lifting), and other such training.

-Change It Up.
+10. Change It Up.
 Step away from the leg extensions, the leg curls, and leg press machines!
 They will never replace the POWER of a squat.
-In fact, the more you avoid machine based exercises the better.
-Instead, select squats, lunges, step ups, ham raises, hyperextensions, RDLs, split squats, baker squats, deadlifts, and other free-movement training.
+In fact, the more you avoid machine-based exercises the better.
+Instead, select squats, lunges, step ups, ham raises, hyperextensions, RDLs, split squats, Bulgarian squats, deadlifts, and other free-movement training.
 The other method that needs changing is that stale routine you’ve been doing for too long.
-Don’t get stuck in a rut and select a routine that you follow for a couple weeks or up to a couple
+Don’t get stuck in a rut and select a routine that you follow for a couple weeks or up to a couple months.